-Accommodations are single or double rooms with shared bathroom facilities.
-The retreat center is wheelchair accessible.
-We are unable to accommodate any special dietary or environmental needs.
+Accommodations are double rooms with shared bathroom facilities.
+The retreat center is wheelchair accessible, we are unable to accommodate any other environmental needs.

 Continuing in the ancient Buddhist tradition, the retreat and teachings are offered freely.
-In turn, retreatants are afforded an opportunity to support those transmitting the Dhamma by offering donations (dana) to the teachers, retreat manager, and cook.
+In turn, retreatants are afforded an opportunity to support those transmitting the Dhamma by offering donations (dana) to the teachers and the retreat manager.
 Operating and food expenses are paid from dana previously received by the Saranaloka Foundation.
 At the end of the retreat, you can donate so that retreats can continue to be offered to future retreatants on a dana basis.